nabinpurbey03/First-github-push/README.md

 # Trigonometry
-First project in GitHub :)
+First project on GitHub :)